1. Ask yourself - "What are the needs of each family member?"

 Understand the final drawings.
 Walk them through as though it was a typical day in your life.

 Typically, renovations attract extra items unforeseen in the scope of works.
 Whilst reputable builders carry Public Liability insurance, it is more streamlined to obtain your own Contract Works insurance.
-As this involves a reduction of your Home insurance, it is best done with your existing insurers.
-Certified Builders also offers the Home First Warranty.
+As this sometimes involves a reduction of your Home insurance, it is best done with your existing insurers.
+Certified Builders also offers the Halo 10 year Warranty.

 4. Builder selection - are they qualified as well as Licensed?
 LBP's do not have to be Trade Qualified.